qcz/vscode-text-power-tools/README.md

 * **VS Code Marketplace:** https://marketplace.visualstudio.com/items?itemName=qcz.text-power-tools
 * **OpenVSX:** https://open-vsx.org/extension/qcz/text-power-tools

+Text Power Tools is also available as a Web Extension so it can be used on sites like vscode.dev.

 **Note:** Due to current architectural limitations of VSCode, no extension can access files larger than 50 Megabytes.
 Vote for [VSCode issue 31078](https://github.com/Microsoft/vscode/issues/31078), which once implemented, will allows this extension to work with these large files.
 In the meantime you can trick VSCode by opening a new file and copying the content of the large file there (without saving).

 ## Features